Roadmap to Better Search Engine Optimization

 In July 2019, mobile-first indexing was enabled by Google and set as default for all new websites.
 It is going to be super important to include the same content on both the mobile and desktop sites that will offer the user consistent information.
 Also, you might want to consider consistent coding for navigation links for both mobile and desktop.
 Remember, mobile-first for SEO success!
 Last, but not least – your page speed.
 Ugh!
 I can’t tell you how many times I have searched for something on my phone and if I didn’t find what I wanted, well, I moved on.
 Check out this article that offers 7 Ways to Improve Mobile Page Speed.

 The good news is, Google will notify you when you have been moved to mobile-first indexing.
-After all, the worldwide mobile population stands at 3.7 billion users, and almost 50% of site traffic came from mobile phones.
+The worldwide mobile population stands at 3.7 billion users, and almost 50% of site traffic came from mobile phones.
 So, if you want to capture this audience, it is going to be more critical now than ever to prioritize mobile optimization.

 Page Speed Matters for SEO Success!